Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

 In order to do this, I would need to familiarise myself with the administrative processes and software systems used by schools during the transfer of enrolment details and successful pupil transitions.

 Luckily, the secretary at my current place of work, St Mary's Special School, Drumcar, is extremely approachable.
-Susan Hynes, one of the supporting heroes of this project was always available and enthusiastic about helping me understand the systems and applications involved during the process of a pupil transition, whilst at no point revealing any priviledged or confidential information.
+Susan Hynes - one of the supporting heroes of this project - was always available and enthusiastic about helping me understand the systems and applications involved during the process of a pupil transition, whilst at no point revealing any privileged information.
 I was mainly concerned with what administrative software is currently used by the admin staff at St Mary’s and its provenance.

 I discovered the following: